letoram/durden/README.md

 will add a config 'myconfig' to 'mycore' with somefile as first argument.

+Most settings are stored in the database, and can either be manually.
+In the event of a broken configuration (where it is not possible to see or otherwise access relevant menus), it is possible to reset to a default state by calling

+    arcan_db drop_appl durden

 Menu Widgets
 ====
 in the widget folder, there are a few short example scripts on hooks